 There is magic in the air.

-This weekend, I’m celebrating with them.
+This weekend, I’m celebrating with the fairies.

 Wine will flow, my friends.
 And I will run barefoot in the grass like when I was a child.
 I’ll breathe deeply, inhaling the heady scents of blossoms that, weeks ago, were tiny buds.